jimsnns/MSc_Java_Assignments/README.md

 # MSc Java Assignments Repository

 Welcome to the repository containing my MSc Java assignments.
-This repository includes three distinct projects that demonstrate my skills in Java programming and GUI application development.
+This repository includes three distinct projects that demonstrate my skills in Java programming.
 Each project is designed to tackle a unique problem and showcase different aspects of Java programming.

 ## Table of Contents